1.1 The definitions and rules of interpretation in this clause apply in these terms and conditions (“Terms and Conditions”).

 9.1 Except as expressly and specifically provided in the Contract:

-(a) the Customer and the Authorised Users assume sole responsibility for results obtained from the use of the Services by the Customer and the Authorised Users, and for conclusions drawn from such use.
-MUSO shall have no liability for any damage caused by errors or omissions in any information, instructions or scripts provided to MUSO by the Customer or the Authorised Users in connection with the Services, or any actions taken by MUSO at the Customer’s or the Authorised User’s direction;
+(a) the Customer and the System Users assume sole responsibility for results obtained from the use of the Services by the Customer and the System Users, and for conclusions drawn from such use.
+MUSO shall have no liability for any damage caused by errors or omissions in any information, instructions or scripts provided to MUSO by the Customer or the System Users in connection with the Services, or any actions taken by MUSO at the Customer’s or the System User’s direction or for any takedown or delisting notices submitted by the Customer or System User directly using the Services;

 (b) all warranties, representations, conditions and all other terms of any kind whatsoever implied by statute or common law are, to the fullest extent permitted by applicable law, excluded from the Contract; and

-(c) the Services are provided to the Customer and the Authorised Users on an “as is” basis.
+(c) the Services are provided to the Customer and the System Users on an “as is” basis.

 9.2 Nothing in the Contract excludes the liability of MUSO: